Financial & Legal Matters

 This may include:

-• Developing a personalised budget or spending plan.
+• Developing a personalised budget or statement of financial position.

 • Reviewing your debts and assessing options for managing or reducing them (e.g., repayment plans, hardship arrangements).